Programmer-Salam/ExchangeRateDB/README.md

 ### Authentication

 All API endpoints are secured with Bearer Token authentication.
 To access the secured endpoints, users need to obtain a token.

-A dedicated endpoint allows users to generate a token, which they can then use to authenticate their requests to the other endpoints.
+#### To Get Token

+Go directly to the project directory and run the route for `getToken`.
+This will generate a token, which can then be used as a Bearer token for authentication when making requests.
+If you want to use Bearer authentication, ensure you have the token ready instead of attempting to get a direct response.

 ### Note on Access